quicwg/base-drafts/draft-ietf-quic-http.md

 - Placeholders, identified by a Placeholder ID

 In HTTP/3, stream dependencies that were implicitly encoded by dependencies in HTTP/2 are explicitly encoded with strict prioritization.
-This simplifies priority tree management, eliminates potential new race conditions introduced by HTTP/3's multiple streams, and improves framing efficiency with more than 64 requests.

-When a prioritized element is first created, it has a default initial weight of 16, priority of 16, and a default dependency.
-Requests and placeholders are dependent on the root of the priority tree; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.
+When a prioritized element is first created, it has a default initial weight of 0, priority of 16, and a default dependency.
+Requests and placeholders are dependent on the root of the priority tree; pushes are dependent on the same parent as the client request on which the PUSH_PROMISE frame was sent and given a priority value one smaller than the request stream.

 Requests may override the default initial values by including a PRIORITY frame (see {{frame-priority}}) at the beginning of the stream.
 These priorities